dhis2/dhis2-mobile-ui/docs/showcase-application.md

 ![](resources/assets.png)

-## Installing the Demo Application
+## Installing the Showcase Application

 ### On Android: